isc-projects/kea/doc/sphinx/arm/admin.rst

 .. note::

-    To search host reservations by hostname it is critical that the collation of the hostname column in the host table be case-insensitive.
+    To search host reservations by hostname, it is critical that the collation of the hostname column in the host table be case-insensitive.
 Fortunately, that is the default in MySQL, but it can be verified via this command: